lpenguin/harlowe/README.md

  * Now, adding two `(append:)` or `(prepend:)` macros which target the same hook, such as `(append:?elf) + (append:?elf)`, no longer creates a changer that appends/prepends to that same hook twice.
  * Hook names, even added together, can now be recognised as the same by the `is` operator if they target the same hooks (including sub-elements).
  * The `(move:)` macro now accepts multiple `into` values, like `(put:)`.
+ * The `(count:)` macro now accepts multiple data values, and will count the total occurences of every value.
+For instance, `(count: "AMAZE", "A", "Z")` produces 3.
  * Now, `debug-header` tagged passages are run after `header` tagged passages in debug mode, for consistency with the order of `debug-startup` and `startup`.

 #####HTML/CSS